ebarylko/cmpt-210/assignment-4/assignment-4.md

 ### Part 6

 If we convert 85 into a score seen in Z, we have $\frac{85 - 40}{60} = \frac{45}{60} = \frac{3}{4}$.
-If we want the average of $Z$ to be greater or equal than 85 for the good case, we know that this is equivalent to
+If we want the average of $Z$ to be greater or equal than 85 for the bad case, we know that this is equivalent to
 $\frac{Z}{n} \ge \frac{3}{4}$.
 Multiplying by n, we obtain $Z \ge \frac{3n}{4}$.

 If we start off with the expression $Pr(Z \ge \frac{3n}{4})$, we can subtract $E[Z]$ on both sides to obtain $Pr(Z - E[Z] \ge \frac{3n}{4} - E[Z])$, which has the same probability as the first expression.
-Knowing that the first expression represents the probability of the bad case, that the average is greater than or equal to 85, we can lower bound it by the probability of the bad event occurring.
+Knowing that the first expression represents the probability of the bad case occurring, that the average is greater than or equal to 85, we can lower bound it by the probability of the bad event occurring.
 Applying the one-sided Chebyshev's inequality, we obtain
 $Pr(Z - E[Z] \ge \frac{3n}{4} - E[Z]) \le \frac{Var[Z]}{Var[Z] + (\frac{3n}{4} - E[Z])^2}$.